open-wc/open-wc/packages/import-maps-generate/README.md

 Note that if you apply overrides, you may also need to specify deletions for the generated [package map](https://github.com/WICG/import-maps#packages-via-trailing-slashes) in the import map.
 :::

-This will result in the following import map:
+Which will result in the following import map:
 ```json
 {
   "imports": {